jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Passing data using outputs.md

 :::::ExpandableHeading
 ### Passing data via outputs to connect two jigs data in a composite jig

 In this example, cleaning services are listed, initally the service details are blank showing a placeholder.
-Once the service is selected from the *List of available services *the *service details* for that specific service populates.&#x20;
+Once the service is selected from the *List of available services *the *service details* for that specific service populates.

 ::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-C2MXxfy5JFjX9D3vB5FwQ-20240731-081529.gif" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-C2MXxfy5JFjX9D3vB5FwQ-20240731-081529.gif" size="36" width="648" height="1300" position="center" caption="Passing data using outputs" alt="Passing data using outputs"}